Pratik0188/Deep-Learning-Concepts/README.md

 # Deep-Learning-Concepts

-<div>IThis is exploration of Deep Learning Concepts using theoretical and practical application of concepts and ideas.</div>
+<div>This is exploration of Deep Learning Concepts using theoretical and practical application of concepts and ideas.</div>